GfSE/SpecIF/tutorials/09_Very-Simple-Model-FMC-with-Requirements.md

 ![Very Simple Model with Requirements - Relations](./images/Very-Simple-Model-with-Requirements-Relations.png)

-You may also view/download the example [Very Simple Model (FMC)](http://specif.de/examples/09_Very-Simple-Model-FMC-with-Requirements_PNG.specifz "SpecIF Example \'Very Simple Model with Requirements\'") or view it using the [SpecIF Viewer](http://specif.de/apps/view#import=../examples/09_Very-Simple-Model-FMC-with-Requirements_PNG.specifz).
+You may also download the example [Very Simple Model with Requirements](http://specif.de/examples/09_Very-Simple-Model-FMC-with-Requirements_PNG.specifz "SpecIF Example \'Very Simple Model with Requirements\'") or view it using the [SpecIF Viewer](http://specif.de/apps/view#import=../examples/09_Very-Simple-Model-FMC-with-Requirements_PNG.specifz).